braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/appsflyer.md

 ### Step 4: Confirming the Integration

-Once Braze receives attribution data from AppsFlyer, the status connection indicator on "Technology Partners" , then "Attribution" will change to green and a timestamp of the last successful request will be included.
+Once Braze receives attribution data from AppsFlyer, the status connection indicator on "Technology Partners", then "Attribution" will change to green and a timestamp of the last successful request will be included.
 Note that this will not happen until we receive data about an __attributed__ install.
 Organic installs, which should be excluded by the AppsFlyer integration, are ignored by our API and are not counted when determining if a successful connection was established.

 ### Step 5: Viewing User Attribution Data